PTSD Deborah Park PTSD Deborah Park

-PTSD, Training Deborah Park PTSD, Training Deborah Park
+PTSD, Fitness Deborah Park PTSD, Fitness Deborah Park

 PTSD and CPTSD (complex PTSD) are mental roadblocks and dysfunction after a traumatic event.
 While PTSD typically results from a single incident, CPTSD stems from repeated, prolonged trauma, often from childhood trauma, although it can occur in adulthood by domestic abuse, repeated losses and grieving, and war.
 Those with CPTSD face the same symptoms of PTSD with additional challenges...